 LLCs are simple to form and maintain.
 However, navigating the process of starting an LLC can be a complex endeavor, requiring careful consideration of legal obligations and administrative requirements.

 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the state of Connecticut website to confirm they are available to register.
+Here’s how to do a Connecticut business entity search.
 You should also confirm that the name you want to register conforms to Connecticut regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Connecticut LLC with any government agency.
 Your name also cannot include words like bank, insurance, university (or any similar names) without approval from certain state authorities.

 Additionally, your name cannot imply that you’re involved in any other activity than what your business is permitted to do, and it must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.